oroinc/documentation/commerce/admin_guide/integrations/commerce_integration.rst

 Overview
 --------

-Integration between `OroCRM <https://www.oroinc.com/orocrm>`_ and `OroCommerce <https://www.oroinc.com/orocommerce>`_ provides seamless experience of two applications working as one.
+The integration between `OroCRM <https://www.oroinc.com/orocrm>`_ and `OroCommerce <https://oroinc.com/b2b-ecommerce/>`_ provides seamless experience of two applications working as one.

 OroCommerce comes with OroCRM integration enabled out of the box.
 If you are using OroCRM, you can install OroCommerce on top of it and enable the integration.